 Talk to your surgeon about post-operative cover-up methods, such as unique camouflage cosmetics for both men and women that will assist to mask any healing bruising and scarring along the lines and discoloration.

 How do I know if I need a facelift or laser resurfacing?

 A facelift lifts drooping skin and muscle as it removes extra fat.
 Laser surfacing fixes fine wrinkles or lines on the surface of the skin, but it will not tighten skin or correct a droopy neck.
 Some patients may need both.

-What areas cannot be improved with a facelift?
+What areas cannot be improved?

 The lower portion of the face including the cheeks, jowls, and the neck are what a traditional facelift surgery corrects.
 A facelift will not enhance the upper portion of the face, such as the location of the eyebrows, wrinkling between the eyebrows, or extra skin of the upper or lower eyelids or lower eyelid bags, unless a brow lift is performed.
 The surgery cannot rid wrinkles around the mouth and will not do much for the smile lines.

-How much pain can I expect after a facelift?
+How much pain can I expect?